 Check out the Ship’s Attractions, Caboose, Kuskanook Ladies’ Salon & Miner’s Cabin; Open dates & hours; Tour information; the Gift Shop & Visitor Centre

 Learn the rich history of the S.S.
-Moyie, designated a National Historic Site of Canada, and a British Columbia Historic Landmark
+Moyie, designated a National Historic Site of Canada, and on the BC Register of Historic Places

 The Kootenay Lake Historical Society KLHS is custodian of the S.S.
 Moyie; looks after thousands of artifacts; and operates the Kootenay Lake Archives.